marcoreni/docs-publisher-action/README.md

   - [Release a new version](#release-a-new-version)
 - [TODO](#todo)

-## Intro

 This action creates a documentation site with versioning on a specific branch.
 The target branch can then be used with Github Pages.

 In order to use this action, you should have:

-1- A command that creates the documentation in a specific, non changing path 2- (Optional) a CHANGELOG.md file
+1. A command that creates the documentation in a specific, non changing path
+2. (Optional) a CHANGELOG.md file

 At the moment, this action can only be used with git tags, so your workflow should have: